 But, it does work in any context.
 Try it in your article marketing.
 I think you will find that it changes the sense of your promotional articles and makes them more powerful and more convincing.

 Are you just starting your article marketing career?
 Learn how to write, submit, and market your articles, all under one cover.
-Writing On The Web: A Newbies Introduction To Article Writing is a road map to start your article writing career.
+Writing On The Web: An Introduction To Article Writing is a road map to start your article writing career.

 Learn from my experience.
 My book will show you the way to beginning your career in internet marketing.